 A practical approach is to use a free file shredder program called Eraser.
 The reason we say practical is that to ensure any data is 100% deleted calls for physically destroying media.
 Even then, you have to destroy the media correctly.
 For example, most four-year-olds can destroy a hard drive, but not to Dept. of Defense standards.

-Using Eraser, you can delete sensitive data and files using various data overwriting methods and still keep your hard drive.
+Using Eraser, you can delete sensitive data and files using various data overwriting methods and keep your hard drive.
 This makes the program ideal for regular use or when you donate your computer.
 In addition, to doing data scrubbing on an on-demand basis, you can also create scheduled tasks.
 For example, you could tell the program to scrub unused space on Drive C: every Friday at 10:00 PM.

 Eraser allows you to target data from one of five areas.